Burning the Butt

 Photo by Scott Beale

 But at night I found it increasingly disconcerting.
-When overlooking the city, the dominating focal point was a glowing red throbbing butthole!
-It had oscillating lights inside making it look like a bad hemorrhoid commercial.
+When overlooking the city, the dominating focal point was a glowing red butthole that had oscillating lights inside making it look like a throbbing hemorrhoid commercial.
 It didn’t seem healthy.

 Photo by Richard Jones